 The poultry feed market is also influenced by consumer preferences for sustainable and ethical products, prompting producers to adopt eco-friendly ingredients like insect meal.
 However, disease outbreaks, such as avian influenza, pose risks to the poultry sector, impacting feed demand, as noted by the World Organisation for Animal Health in 2024.

-Compound Feed Market Geographical Outlook:
+Compound Feed Market Geographical Outlook

 • The Asia Pacific market is growing substantially

 The Asia Pacific region is the largest and fastest-growing market for compound feed, driven by its large population, rapid urbanization, and increasing demand for animal protein.
 Countries like China, India, Japan, Thailand, and Indonesia are key contributors, with China and India leading due to their massive livestock and poultry sectors.
-The FAO estimates that Asia Pacific will account for over 50% of global meat consumption by 2030.
+The FAO estimates that the Asia Pacific will account for over 50% of global meat consumption by 2030.

 In China, the world’s largest pork and poultry market, compound feed demand is driven by industrial-scale farming and government support for modern agriculture.
 In 2024, the Asian Development Bank reported that IoT-enabled feed monitoring systems improved feed efficiency in Chinese poultry farms.